my2ndhead/hyperthreat/README.md

 # Can I integrate solution xyz into the Hyperthreat App Suite?

 Yes!
 Risk scoring is done using normal Splunk searches.
-You can of course integrate your existing anomaly detection solution, security device.
+You can of course integrate your existing anomaly detection solution, security device etc. all the data that you already have in Splunk!
 You can also encrypt this data if needed.

 # Where can I find more details about how the apps work?